A Novel Weight-Shared Multi-Stage CNN for Scale Robustness: Optimization of WSMS-Net

 \subsection{Combination with Existing CNNs}

-By combining with the WSMS-Net, ResNet and DenseNet are expected to classify the images that could not be dealt with by the original CNNs.
-In this paper, WSMS-Net combined with ResNet is called \emph{WSMS-ResNet} and WSMS-Net combined with DenseNet is called \emph{WSMS-DenseNet}.
-For building WSMS-ResNet and WSMS-DenseNet, the number of stages and the shape of the integration layer should be optimized.
-The integration layer is an extra layer placed just after the concatenation layer that concatenates all the feature maps from all the stages, and integrates all the feature maps before the classification.
-For comparison, we also introduce a more trivial network called \emph{multi-stage network} (MS-Net).
-MS-Net has multiple stages like WSMS-Net but each stage has its own parameters like an ensemble of multiple CNNs (e.g., \cite{Zhang2016a}).
-MS-Net has much more parameters than WSMS-Net but does not have the feature of WSMS-Net described above.
+The combining of ResNet, Pre-ResNet, and DenseNet with the WSMS-Net(called WSMS-ResNet, WSMS-Pre-ResNet, and WSMS-DenseNet respectively) should enable them to classify the images that the original CNNs could not.
+The number of stages and shape of the integration layer need to be optimized to construct WSMS-ResNet, WSMS-Pre-ResNet, and WSMS-DenseNet.
+The integration layer is an extra layer placed just after the concatenation layer that integrates all the feature maps before the classification.
+For comparison, we also introduce a more trivial network called the \emph{multi-stage network} (MS-Net).
+An MS-Net has its own multiple stages like a WSMS-Net, but each stage has weight parameters, similar to an ensemble of multiple CNNs (e.g., \cite{Zhang2016a}).
+MS-Net thus has much more weight parameters than WSMS-Net but does not have the aforementioned features of WSMS-Net.